 Mission #5: Create your Super Tester to-do list.
 Dream big!
 Try to identify a bunch of targets that include things you can do right now, stuff you’ve been putting off and dreams that may seem completely out of reach.
 Everything on the list should be something that a) makes you feel awesome and b) shows off your Super Tester prowess.
 Each day, try to check-off at least one item on the list, remembering to use your power-ups from when needed.
 Ask your allies from for help and advice.

 It’s fairly easy to see how you could identify a set of personal objectives using the template above.
 But you’re sceptical.
 Testers!
 Ok, so here’s how mine might look.
 Promise not laugh! 😉 I’ve always been a Batman fan.
-So I’m going to borrow some of his super powers (yes – I know Batman doesn’t actually have any super powers… But just for the sake of argument, let’s call them super powers for the time being.
-We can argue about debate the semantics later if you really want to.)
+So I’m going to borrow some of his super powers (yes – I know Batman doesn’t actually have any super powers… But just for the sake of argument, let’s call them super powers for the time being.)
 According to Wikipedia, Batman has the following main attributes: His costume, his equipment, his bat-signal, and his cave.
 At first glance, this looks like a pretty boring list and you’re probably thinking “what about his toolbelt, and the batwing, and the really cool car etc etc. But wait.
 With some imagination, these attributes actually map across fairly well to some high level personal development goals: